Line of Contact – Expert Dialogue and Analysis

 A joint initiative of the Baku and Yerevan Press Clubs

-The initiative aims to promote respectful dialogue, reduce levels of hostility, eradicate hate speech and strengthen the role of society in building peace.
+The initiative provides analysis of ongoing political developments in the region, focusing on the normalisation process between Armenia and Azerbaijan.
+In a media environment dominated by mutual accusations between Armenia and Azerbaijan, this initiatives aims to promote respectful dialogue, reduce levels of hostility, eradicate hate speech and strengthen the role of society in building peace.

-To date the project has seen the broadcasting of over 70 programmes and the publication of over 100 articles in Russian, with several published in local languages as well, which have reached an overall audience of over a million people.
+To date the project has seen the broadcasting of over 120 programmes and the publication of over 100 articles in Russian, with several published in local languages as well, which have reached an overall audience of over 3.5 million people.

 A joint venture